 Fleet drivers as already mentioned are your biggest asset.
 It is important that you protect them like you would your business.
 These drivers are the ones who work hard to make sure that goods and services are delivered on time and in good condition.
 They drive long distances and are vulnerable to accidents and serious injuries.
 One way to protect your assets is to purchase fleet insurance for your vehicles and drivers.

 Owning a fleet of vehicles will require you to purchase commercial fleet insurance.
 Fleet insurance is a type of insurance that covers all vehicles in a fleet under one policy.
 This means that instead of insuring your vehicles one by one, you can put them under one coverage for better management and protection.
 There are different types of fleet insurance depending on the kind of business you are operating.

 Sit down with your insurance provider and tell them what your needs are and how you want your assets to be protected.
 The most common coverages are liability and comprehensive.
 Comprehensive coverage is better because it will include your drivers as well in case of injuries and accidents regardless of who is at fault.

 Explore workers’ compensation as well if you want your drivers to be fully protected.
 This coverage is required in almost all states if you have employees.
 This type of insurance will protect your drivers because of the many advantages it can offer.
 These include medical expenses, lost wages, and even death benefits.
 Workers’ compensation can even protect you as an employer from suits that they may file against you.

-For more information on fleet insurance and workers’ compensation, call Advantage Insurance Solutions toll-free at (855) 973-1202 or (855) 712-6584.
+For more information on fleet insurance and workers’ compensation, call Advantage Insurance Solutions here in Denver, CO.
 We have commercial auto insurance experts who can help you find the best value coverage your business deserves and needs!